andrewpillar/req/docs/readme.md

 ## Running

+A single req script can be executed by passing it to the `req` binary,

+    $ req script.req

-When no arguments are given to `req` then the REPL will be opened up.
-This can be used a playground during the writing of req scripts,
+if no arguments are given to `req`, then the REPL will be opened up.
+This can be used as a playground during the writing of req scripts,

     $ req
     > S = "string"
     > $S
     "string"
     >

-each argument given to req will be the path to a script or scripts to be executed.
-If the path is a directory then all of the req scripts in the top level of that directory are executed,

-    # Execute all scripts in the current directory
-    $ req .

-    $ req 0.req 1.req 2.req

-each script executed is executed concurrently.

 * [Syntax](syntax.md)
 * [Values](values.md)